Switching phone carriers: Costs, fees & deals

 The cost of switching phone carriers can be affected by a number of factors, including device payoff and plan type.
 But a switch also has the potential to help you improve service and might even save money, making it the better choice in the long run.
-Before you take the plunge, review what goes into any carrier switch and see if you’re ready to make the change.
+Before you change your phone plan, review what goes into any carrier switch and see if you’re ready to make the change.

 Early termination fees.

-Most major carriers have eliminated the 2-year contract for consumers, so early termination fees (ETF) are quickly becoming a thing of the past.
+Most major carriers have eliminated the two-year contract for consumers, so early termination fees (ETF) are quickly becoming a thing of the past.
 Depending on when you got your last phone, however, you could still be subject to an ETF impacted by the length of time left on your service contract, any money owed on your device and any device promo terms left unfulfilled.
 The system automatically calculates the ETF based on the contract effective date and disconnect date, so the less time you have left on your contract, the lower your fee.
 Check with your current provider to confirm what fees you may owe before switching.

 Unless you purchased your phone outright or you’ve had it for a few years, you’ll likely have to pay it off.
 Any outstanding balance must be paid in full before switching carriers.
 How much you owe depends on a number of factors including payments left on devices, current account balance, billing promotions, and trade-in value of phones you may be willing to sell to the carrier.
 Check with your provider to find out your remaining device balance.
 Some carriers also may have deals where they’ll pay off your phone when you switch, so keep an eye out when setting up new service.

 All major wireless carriers offer Bring Your Own Device (BYOD) programs.
-In order to participate, your phone must be unlocked and compatible with the new carrier’s network.
+To participate, your phone must be unlocked and compatible with the new carrier’s network.
 If you are purchasing a new phone, ask your new provider about the all-in cost of your device, including taxes.
-Often, you can get a credit for trading in a device if you aren’t required to surrender it when you cancel your current contract.
+Often, you can get credit for trading in a device if you aren’t required to surrender it when you cancel your current contract.

 Miscellaneous switching fees.

-- Most service providers charge an activation fee of $10 to $40 to create a new account and configure a device for their network.
+Most service providers charge an activation fee to create a new account and configure a device for their network.

-- It’s common for carriers to charge a one-time fee of $1 to $25 for providing and programming a SIM card.
+It’s common for carriers to charge a one-time fee for providing and programming a SIM card.
 Without the card, your device won’t work on the new network.

 How to switch carriers.

 Research and compare apples to apples before you switch carriers.
 How much will each element, including data, hotspot coverage and added bundles for streaming and gaming cost?
 Will you have access to 5G network speeds?
 How much are overage charges, if any?
 Can you get the device you really want?

 Make sure you have all the necessary details, including your current account number, current provider’s billing zip code, password/PIN and your phone’s ESN/IMEI number.
 You can usually find this on the back or under the battery.
 You will also need to obtain a Number Transfer PIN if you are keeping your number.
 This is generated by your provider and is valid for 7 days.

-A carrier isn’t required to accept your old number, so check the policy before cancelling your current plan.
-If you decide to keep your phone number, your current plan will probably need to remain active until you “port in” at the new carrier.
+A carrier isn’t required to accept your old number, so check the policy before canceling your current plan.
+If you decide to keep your phone number, your current plan will need to remain active until you “port in” at the new carrier.
 (That’s the process of transferring your number and contact information from your old provider to the new one.)
-To check if you’re eligible to keep your number when switching to Verizon, click here.
+Check if you’re eligible to keep your number when switching to Verizon.

 You can switch carriers online or in person.
-Once you’ve activated your new service, your old account should automatically cancel, but contact your previous provider to make sure.
+Once you’ve activated your new service, your old account should automatically cancel.
 You’ll receive a final bill, which may include an early termination fee if you’re required to pay one, as well as any balance on your Device Payment Agreement.